-Diabetes Series: Part 1 of 2
+Part 1 of 2 of the Diabetes Series

-Who is at Risk?
+Who is at risk?

-DM disproportionally effects minorities, such as American Indians/Alaskan Natives (15.1%), African-Americans (12.7%), and Hispanics (12.1%) at a higher rate when compared to their Caucasian (7.4%) and Asian (8%) counterparts.
+DM disproportionally affects minorities, such as American Indians/Alaskan Natives (15.1 percent), African Americans (12.7 percent) and Hispanics (12.1 percent) at a higher rate when compared to their Caucasian (7.4 percent) and Asian (8 percent) counterparts.

 What is Diabetes Mellitus?

 Insulin is the vehicle (the bus) that is used to transport the sugar from the blood to the target cells for the use of energy.
-Without the “bus”, glucose remains in the blood causing an increased level of sugar.
+Without the “bus,” glucose remains in the blood, causing an increased level of sugar.
 Type 2 DM is when the body either does not use the insulin that is produced or the body does not make enough insulin, leading to an increase in blood glucose.

-When Does it Occur?
+When does it occur?

-Type 2 Diabetics are typically overweight and diagnosed after the age of 40 but can be diagnosed at any age.
-Some risk factors of Type 2 DM are over 40 years of age, having an immediate relative with Type 2 DM, physical inactivity, and race.
+Type 2 diabetics are typically overweight and diagnosed after the age of 40 but can be diagnosed at any age.
+Some risk factors of Type 2 DM are over 40 years of age, having an immediate relative with Type 2 DM, physical inactivity and race.

 There are four tests providers use to diagnose DM, but the one most commonly used is called the A1C test.
-According to the American Diabetes Association (ADA), the target A1C is less than or equal to 7%.
+According to the American Diabetes Association (ADA), the target A1C is less than or equal to seven percent.
 For those who are diagnosed with DM, their A1C should be monitored every three months by their primary care provider.

 To reduce the risk of getting DM or for those already diagnosed, management can be done through lifestyle modifications.
-These changes include weight loss, maintaining a balanced healthy diet, and exercising for at least 150 minutes per week.
+These changes include weight loss, maintaining a balanced healthy diet and exercising for at least 150 minutes per week.
 Those individuals who are not successful with managing their DM with lifestyle modifications alone may require medications.

-Medication treatments in the form of tablets, injections, and inhalations are tailored to be patient-specific based on a variety of factors such as the presence of other disease states, medication tolerability, and cost.
+Medication treatments in the form of tablets, injections and inhalations are tailored to be patient-specific based on a variety of factors such as the presence of other disease states, medication tolerability and cost.